 Fresh Corn Salsa is great for eating with your favorite chips or on top of tacos.
 Adjust the heat for your kids’ tastes.

-Cucumber Hummus is a delicious and protein packed spread that works perfectly as a dip for your Veggie Bites or as a sandwich spread.
+Cucumber Hummus is a delicious and protein packed spread that works perfectly as a dip or as a sandwich spread.

 Zucchini Pizzas.
 My kids love to help me make these miniature pizzas that use zucchini slices as the crust!